GMOD/Apollo3/packages/website/docs/cli/feature.md

 DESCRIPTION
   Copy a feature to another location

-  The feature may be copied to the same or to a different assembly. he destination reference sequence may be selected by name only if unique in the database or by name and assembly or by identifier.
+  The feature may be copied to the same or to a different assembly.
+The destination reference sequence may be selected by name only if unique in the database or by name and assembly or by identifier.

 EXAMPLES
   Copy this feature ID to chr1:100 in assembly hg38: